okulovsky/kaia/README.md

 Kaia (Kitchen AI-Assistant) is an open-source home assistant with AI-generated voice, face and personality.
 It employes state-of-the-art free models to generate content and personalize home assistant.

+**The project is currently underconstruction**.
+There is a stable part of the project, `BrainBox`, that is located in `/brainbox` and has its own documentation and even Pypi-release.
+The voice assistant itself currently runs either on a normal computer or on a custom RaspberryPi device.
+We are taking the steps to enable Kaia's frontent running on Android- and IOS-devices.
+Once that happens, you will be able to enjoy the project at your home!

 # Quick start